philippruhnau/bnas-old/index.md

-# Simple Website
+# Brain Networks and Stimulation Lab @University of Lancashire

 ![Top Image](/assets/logos/logo.png)

-## Welcome to the Website
+## Welcome to Brain Networks and Stimulation Lab

-This is a simple summary text area.
-You can replace this text with anything you want—an introduction, a description, or any other content you'd like to highlight.
+In our lab we are interested in exploring how the brain is enabling cognition.
+We use electrophysiology (mostly EEG) as well as non-invasive brain stimulation (tDCS, tACS) to explore cognition.

 ---

-© 2025 Your Website.
+© 2025 PRuhnau.
 All rights reserved.